 What else can cause these symptoms

 As men get older their prostate gland enlarges.
-It is not normally due to cancer.
-It is a condition called benign prostatic hyperplasia (BPH).
+It isn't normally cancer.
+But instead a condition called benign prostatic hyperplasia (BPH).
 BPH doesn’t usually develop into cancer.
 But an enlarged prostate might sometimes contain areas of cancer cells.

 BPH and prostate cancer have very similar symptoms, caused by the prostate gland pressing on the urethra.
 The urethra is the tube that empties out urine from the bladder.